livepeer/pytrickle/README.md

 - Check that the trickle server is running
 - Verify the correct host and port
 - Check firewall settings

+**Error: "cannot reshape array of size X into shape (2)"**
+- This audio error is now automatically handled
+- The package detects and properly processes mono, stereo, and multi-channel audio

 ### Performance Issues